Vaei/PushPawn/README.md

 ## Example
 _Examples are based on 1.0.0_

-Here is the preview from the minimal Third Person Example project below.
+Here is the preview from the included minimal Third Person Example project.
 This footage was obtained with >200ms and `p.netshowcorrections 1` - as you can see, it doesn't de-sync abnormally.

 ![example usage](https://github.com/Vaei/repo_files/blob/main/PushPawn/preview.gif)